 “Every brain is different.
 So how someone heals from trauma depends on how their brain heals,” Moyer notes.
 Many individuals are referred to our practice by a friend or colleague with a success story.
 As they begin their own journey with EMDR or Brainspotting, they experience first-hand how their system responds to these therapies.

-For some people, traumatic memories can be cleared during focused intensives, or a few weeks of treatment.
+For some people, traumatic memories can be cleared during focused intensives or a few weeks of treatment.
 For some, healing takes months or up to years of applied therapies.

 Cultivate Tools for Self-Compassion

-Nonverbal therapies facilitate effective and variable paces and processes for healing.
+Non-talk therapeutic approaches facilitate effective and variable paces and processes for healing.
 Because of this, self-compassion and tools for coping outside of therapy sessions are essential.

-Identifying core beliefs is central to nonverbal work.
+Identifying core beliefs is central to non-talk work.
 “In EMDR, one of the things we look for are ‘blocking beliefs,’ i.e. ‘I don’t deserve to feel better,’ or ‘I am never going to heal from this,’” Kristen shared.

 For many clients, this is the first step.
 By addressing the core beliefs that stem from our wounds, we know what material we are working with and we have a better idea of how to heal.